 You typically cannot use your Medicare benefits overseas, and many times you can get great care in other countries for a fraction of what it would cost in the USA.
 Most people do not pay for Part A (because they pre-paid for it while they were working) but must pay for Part B.

-The standard Part B premium in 2017 is $134 or more if you are a high income earner.
+The standard Part B premium in 2019 is $135.50 or more if you are a high-income earner.
 That can take a big bite out of your budget.

 So to answer the question, “Do I need Medicare if I don’t live in the US”, we must look at the circumstances.